Can Rugby Players Play American Football?

 The Physical Adjustment

 Many rugby league fanatics think that putting on pads and helmets makes the NFL easier for the players than the Rugby league, please do not join people with such a silly notion.
 It is for a reason that they wear pads and helmets.
-Since the hits in NFL is extremely massive and aplenty, the helmets and pads make these NFL players hit as hard as they could, sometimes even used a weapon against the opponents.
-The average starting NFL linebacker weighs 270 pounds, is about 6’ 4 1/2”, and runs a 42 yard at only 4.65 seconds.
+Since the hits in the NFL is extremely massive and aplenty, the helmets and pads make these NFL players hit as hard as they can, sometimes even using a weapon against the opponents.
+The average starting NFL linebacker weighs 270 pounds, is about 6’ 4 1/2”, and runs a 42-yard in only 4.65 seconds.

-The added advantage from durability, mental standpoint, training, and stamina will be the edge a rugby player would have, which will make him in the best shape than most NFL players.
+The added advantage from durability, mental standpoint, training, and stamina will be the edge a rugby player would have, which will put him in better shape than most NFL players.
 If you’re talking about the best-conditioned athletes on the planet, then you cannot go without mentioning rugby players.
-They have an added advantage which helps them to step into an NFL game, camp, or even tryout.
+They have an added advantage that helps them to step into an NFL game, camp, or even try out.

 The CBA Limitations And Culture